dashotv/.github/profile/README.md

 ## Technology

+An overview of all the technology used in this project.
+Everything is built with `golang` and the UI is `react` and `typescript`.

+### Services

+- [Flame](https://github.com/dashotv/flame) is the service that manages communication with the torrent and nzb downloaders.
+  - It also includes golang clients for `Qbittorrent` and `NZBGet`.
+- [Tower](https://github.com/dashotv/tower) is the service that manages all of the media and communications with `Plex` and `Jellyfin`.
+- [Scry](https://github.com/dashotv/scry) is the search service.
+It handles searching the `Elasticsearch` indexes of media and releases (torrents and nzbs) as well as searches against `TheTVDB` and `TheMovieDB`.
+- [UI](https://github.com/dashotv/ui) is the web UI for the system.
+It's built with `React` and `Typescript`.

+### Notable Libraries

 - [Golem](https://github.com/dashotv/golem) is a custom framework for managing microservices.
 I built this to play around with code generation to simplify working on multiple services.
 It ain't perfect, but it was fun to build.
 - [Grimoire](https://github.com/dashotv/grimoire) is a custom ORM that's built on top of